439bananas/boredem-js/README.md

 "ostatus":"online/idle/dnd",
-"prefix":"-insert your intended prefix here-", "ownerID":"-insert your own user ID here-", "logchannelID":"-insert the id of the channel you want to log to-" }
+"prefix":"-insert your intended prefix here-", "ownerID":"-insert your own user ID here-", "logchannelID":"-insert the id of the channel you want to log to-", "embedcolour":"-insert the colour of embeds here, format: 0xHEXCODE" }
 ```
 * In Bash, hit CTRL + X, Y then press enter.
 In Windows, save like you normally would (usually CTRL + S) in your preferred editor